syedhusain-appspace/cordova-plugin-ionic-migrate-storage/README.md

 * IndexedDB migration has not been implemented in Android, because [it looks tricky](https://stackoverflow.com/a/35142175).
 * IndexedDB migration on iOS may be buggy, a PR or two will be needed to make it better.
 * This copy is uni-directional, from old webview to new webview.
 It does not go the other way around.
 So essentially, this plugin will run only once!
+* syedhusain: Modify to support ionic webview v4 (hardcoded the path to ionic_localhost_0)

 ## Thanks